KDE/kmime/README.md

 The bytes that form the body of the message somehow need to be interpreted as a text string.
 Interpreting a byte array as a text string is called **decoding** the text.
 Converting a text string to a byte array is called **encoding** the text.
 A **codec** (**co**der-**dec**oder) is a utility that can encode and decode text.
 In Qt, the class for text strings is QString, and the class for byte arrays is QByteArray.
-The base class of all codecs is QTextCodec.

 With the US-ASCII charset, encoding and decoding text is easy, one just has to look at an [ASCII table](https://en.wikipedia.org/wiki/ASCII_table) to be able to convert text strings to byte arrays and byte arrays to text strings.
 For